 Here, we adopt the hidden photon framework\cite{Holdom} to characterize MCPs interacting with nuclei through neutral current (NC) processes.
 This interaction is mediated through a kinetic mixing mechanism between SM photon field and a massless dark sector U(1) gauge boson.
 The sole phenomenologically viable interaction compatible with SM gauge symmetries arises through a portal mechanism in the dimension-4 operator: $\displaystyle\frac{\epsilon}{2}F_{\mu\nu}F^{\prime\mu\nu}$ where $F_{\mu\nu}$ denotes the SM electromagnetic field tensor and $F^{\prime\mu\nu}$ represents the field strength tensor of the hidden sector photon.
 Its interaction Lagrangian can be expressed as follows:

-where the sum runs over quark flavors in the nucleon and $e_q$ is the electric charge of the quark. $A_{\mu}$ is the vector potential of the SM photon. $m_{\chi}$ is the MCP's mass. $\epsilon$ is the kinetic mixing parameter between the SM and hidden photons.
+where $\chi$ denotes a MCP with $\epsilon e$, the sum runs over quark flavors in the nucleon and $e_q$ is the electric charge of the quark. $A_{\mu}$ is the vector potential of the SM photon. $m_{\chi}$ is the MCP's mass. $\epsilon$ is the kinetic mixing parameter between the SM and hidden photons.
 The covariant derivative is

 where $g_{\chi}$ is the gauge coupling of the U(1)$^{\prime}$ and $A^{\prime}_{\mu}$ is the vector potential of the hidden photon.

 The DIS cross section for MCPs on nuclei, computed using the model from Ref.\cite{SUN}, scales as $\epsilon^2$ relative to the neutral-current electromagnetic DIS cross section for electrons on nuclei: